Sharley2729/BlogWebsiteProject/README.md

 Design
 - Custom images, layout, and styling.
 - Typography: Custom design for typography with at least 3 unique properties for each typography selector.
-Headers (h1 to h3 at minimum) <h1>.
-Paragraph Text <p> a.
-Bold b.
-Italic c.
-Underlined
+Headers (h1 to h3 at minimum).
+Paragraph Text, Bold, Italic, Underlined, Links.
-  Links <a>
   Quotes
   Colors: At least 3 colors are used.
   Components